justinecasino/quarry-operations-direct-cost-analysis/README.md

 - **Use cost per m³ as a core KPI**
   - Monitor regularly at both site and process levels
   - Use it to guide operational and financial decisions

-## Tech Stack

-- **Python (Google Colab)** – data cleaning
-- **Power BI** – data modeling & visualization
-- **DAX & Power Query** – calculations and transformations

-## Disclaimer

-This project uses **AI-generated synthetic data** designed to approximate realistic quarry operations.
-It is intended for analytical and portfolio purposes only and does not represent actual company data.